-Finally apply a process such as Reidemeister-Schreier (cf. \cite{mks,johnson}) to build a finite presentation $<T'|U'>$ of $W$, then express each generator in $S'$ onto a word on $T'\cup T'^{-1}$ and each generator in $T'$ as a word on $S'\cup S'^{-1}$ and apply Tietze transformations as above to obtain a finite presentation $<S'|R'>$ with generators $S'$ for $W$.
-This achieves the proof of (i). \\ {\it Proof of {\rm (iii)}}.
-First note that since $q:\WW\longrightarrow \V$ induces a monomorphism on fundamental groups, whenever $\V$ has boundary incompressible so has $\WW$.
-The set of pl-triangles in $\partial\B\setminus D_f$ together with $f$ provides a triangulation of $\partial\M$.
-Use it to compute the Euler characteristic $\chi$ and check orientability for each component of $\partial\M$; it determines their homeomorphism classes $\SS^2$, $\PP^2$, $\TT^2$ or $\KB^2$ depending on whether $\chi=2$, $\chi=1$, or $\chi=0$ and orientability, or $\chi=0$ and non-orientability.
-Then by a favorite trick (such as representing each surface in $\partial \M$ by a pl-disk with identification on its boundary edges and deform to get one of 4 standard models, cf. \cite{seifth}) find for each surface $\not\approx\SS^2$ in $\partial\M$ a family of $2-\chi$ $pl$-curves which represent generators of one of the canonical presentations $<a|a^2=1>$, $<a,b|[a,b]=1>$, or $<a,b|aba^{-1}=b^{-1}>$ of $\Z_2$, $\ZZ$, and $\Z\rtimes\Z$.
-Finally use the algorithm described in the proof of (i) above to write down the generators on the alphabet $S\cup S^{-1}$.
+Finally apply a process such as Reidemeister-Schreier (cf. \cite{mks,johnson}) to build a finite presentation $<T'|U'>$ of $W$, then express each generator in $S'$ as a word on $T'\cup T'^{-1}$ and each generator in $T'$ as a word on $S'\cup S'^{-1}$ and apply Tietze transformations as above to obtain a finite presentation $<S'|R'>$ with generators $S'$ for $W$.
+This completes the proof of (i). \\ {\it Proof of {\rm (iii)}}.
+First note that since $q:\WW\longrightarrow \V$ induces a monomorphism on fundamental groups, whenever $\V$ has incompressible boundary, so has $\WW$.
+The set of PL-triangles in $\partial\B\setminus D_f$ together with $f$ provides a triangulation of $\partial\M$.
+Use it to compute the Euler characteristic $\chi$ and check orientability for each component of $\partial\M$; that determines their homeomorphism classes $\SS^2$, $\PP^2$, $\TT^2$ or $\KB^2$ depending on whether $\chi=2$, $\chi=1$, $\chi=0$ and orientable, or $\chi=0$ and non-orientable.
+Then by a favorite trick (such as representing each surface in $\partial \M$ by a PL-disk with identification on its boundary edges and deforming to get one of 4 standard models, cf. \cite{seifth}) find for each surface $\not\approx\SS^2$ in $\partial\M$ a family of $2-\chi$ PL-curves which represent generators of one of the canonical presentations $<a|a^2=1>$, $<a,b|[a,b]=1>$, or $<a,b|aba^{-1}=b^{-1}>$ of $\Z_2$, $\ZZ$, or $\Z\rtimes\Z$.
+Finally, use the algorithm described in the proof of (i) above to write down the generators on the alphabet $S\cup S^{-1}$.
 It defines a peripheral subgroups system of $V$.